ilcardella/ArduinoCoffeeMachine/docs/index.rst

 This type of SSR can be controlled with a signal in the range 3-32 VDC and they update the output when the AC signal crosses its zero level.

-The SSR can be placed inside the coffee machine and the control signal are going to be wired outside to be connected to the Arduino board.
+The SSR can be placed inside the coffee machine and the control signals are going to be wired outside to be connected to the Arduino board.

 Power supply